afransby/RWDevCon-CourseCatalog/CourseCatalog/0-Instructor/1-Overview.md

 * push/pop detail view to show how to launch a single update command without re-requesting the same information all the time

+* Can you make a progress bar and show the import process updating?